googlearchive/drive-realtime-utils/README.md

     <td>Function</td>
     <td>
       If this is the first time this document has been opened, the Realtime model will be initialized.
-See the official [Realtime Documentation](https://devsite.googleplex.com/google-apps/realtime/reference/gapi.drive.realtime#.load) for more information regarding arguments.
+See the official <a href="https://devsite.googleplex.com/google-apps/realtime/reference/gapi.drive.realtime#.load">Realtime Documentation</a>
+      for more information regarding arguments.
     </td>
   </tr>